 The name balti actually refers to the ‘balty’ (meaning ‘bucket’ in Urdu) that the curry is cooked in, and is so linked with Birmingham because it was invented by the city’s Pakistani chefs sometime in the 1970s.
 Ever since, Birmingham is renowned nationwide as the home of the authentic balti, and one of the best cities in the UK to dine out on Indian, Pakistani, and Bangladeshi cuisine.

 In fact, there is even a specific neighborhood in Birmingham, between the areas of Sparkbrook, Sparkhill and Balsall Heath, named the Balti Triangle, where you can find some of the city’s most authentic Balti houses, and even the restaurant, Adil’s, that lays claim to creating the first-ever authentic balti.

 Every Christmas, Birmingham attracts thousands to its city center so they can come and see the largest Christmas market in the UK and, actually, the largest German Christmas market in Europe outside of Germany and Austria.
 In fact, the Birmingham Christmas market is even bigger than the one in Berlin – no wonder Birmingham is famous for its Christmas spirit!

-These are just 15 things that Birmingham is famous for – we’ve barely scratched the surface – but they should be enough to encourage you to pay this city a visit when you’re travelling around the British Isles.
+These are just 15 things that Birmingham is famous for.
+We’ve barely scratched the surface, but they should be enough to encourage you to pay this city a visit when you’re traveling around the British Isles.